Jump to navigation

-A preliminary, non peer-reviewed article shows sera from patients who completed both doses of the Pfizer BioNTech vaccine had similar neutralizing geometric mean titers (GMTs) against SARS-CoV-2 engineered to contain the same mutations as the UK and South African variants, compared to the wild-type, although the GMTs against the South African variant were 19% lower.
-The authors note that the engineered viruses do not contain the full set of mutations present in the UK and South African variants.
+- A preliminary, non peer-reviewed article shows sera from patients who completed both doses of the Pfizer BioNTech vaccine had similar neutralizing geometric mean titers (GMTs) against SARS-CoV-2 engineered to contain the same mutations as the Alpha and Beta variants, compared to the wild-type, although the GMTs against the Beta variant were 19% lower.
+The authors note that the engineered viruses do not contain the full set of mutations present in the Alpha and Beta variants.

 Janssen COVID-19 Vaccine